Code-Institute-Submissions/SegzAyo-frontend-user-centric-Curryt/README.md

 Curryt Restaurant Website
 Curryt is an imaginary restaurant in a cosmopolitan city that serves both traditional and contemporary dishes, and the website is aimed at presenting the food and services of the restaurant to the global online community so as to convert as much business as possible.
 Curryt website also serves the purpose booking and reservation.
 Who is Curryt for
-Curryt is for tourists visiting the city, an ideal lunch place for blue and white collar workers, Host for small dinner parties.
+Curryt is for tourists visiting the city, an ideal lunch place for blue and white collar workers, Host for small dinner parties etc.
 User Stories
 As a foodie visiting stockholm for the first time and browsing through net looking to have a great food experience, google search has led me to Curryt restaurant website.
-A group of colleague are planning a surprise party for their supervisor therefore are in need of a restaurant with great for and drink in the right location hence searched found Curryt.
+A group of colleagues are planning a surprise party for their supervisor therefore are in need of a restaurant with great for and drink in the right location hence searched found Curryt.
 Features
 The pages featured on this website are: Home, Menu, About-Us and Reservation page.
 The home page has a landing image banner showing the beautiful set up and ambience of the restaurant, below the landing is a welcome message and images showing the categories on the menu of the restaurant.
 Also on the homepage are buttons for intending visitors to place reservations.